 Today we will learn how to:

-Look up your favorite current sports team, and write up a short (5-10) sentence detailing your favorite team's history.
+Look up your favorite current sports team, and write up a short history (5-10 sentences) of your favorite team.

 One source minimum must be used and listed at the end of your write-up.
 Please cite this source (or sources) in MLA format.

 "Joe Carter, - Eagles vs New York Giants NFL Poster.
 1938."
 Zwikl, 1993.

 In 1933, thanks to a change in Pennsylvania law that now allowed professional sports to be played on Sundays, and the sum of $2,500 scraped together by friends and family members, former University of PA teammates Bert Bell and Lud Wray started up the Philadelphia Eagles.
 The Eagles did not start from scratch - they were actually the remnants of the Frankfort Yellowjackets franchise (former 1926 champions of the National Football League), but due to hard economic times, the team had folded in 1931, only to be resurrected as the Eagles two years later.
 The Eagles' first game against the New York Giants resulted in a spectacular 56-0 loss, but just a week later they tied the 1932/1933 NFL championship team, the Chicago Bears, 3-3.